 return gulp.src([webappDir + '/bower_components/font-awesome/fonts/*'])

-pipe(gulp.dest(webappDir + 'dist/fonts/'));
+.pipe(gulp.dest(webappDir + 'dist/fonts/'));

 });